Padmaksh-Mishra/TypeToTalk/README.md

-# TypeToTalk
+# TypeToTalk 💬

-TypeToTalk is a fully responsive web chat application built with the MERN stack.
-It offers a seamless user login/signup system with JWT for secure user authentication.
-The app supports personal and group chats, file sharing, and emoji support.
-Real-time messaging is enabled through Socket.io, and file handling is managed with Multer.
-Zustand is used for state management, and ShadCN is utilized for UI components.
+Welcome to **TypeToTalk**, a fully responsive web chat application built with the MERN stack.
+This app offers a seamless user experience with a variety of features to enhance your chatting experience.

-## Features
+## Features ✨

-- User Authentication (JWT)
+- 🔐 **User Authentication**: Secure login/signup system using JWT.
-- Personal and Group Chats
+- 🗣️ **Personal and Group Chats**: Chat one-on-one or create group conversations.
-- Real-Time Messaging (Socket.io)
+- ⚡ **Real-Time Messaging**: Instant messaging with Socket.io.
-- File Sharing
+- 📁 **File Sharing**: Share files easily within chats.
-- Emoji Support
+- 😀 **Emoji Support**: Express yourself with a wide range of emojis.
-- Responsive Design
+- 📱 **Responsive Design**: Fully responsive design for all devices.

-## Tech Stack
+## Tech Stack 🛠️

 - **Frontend**: React, Vite, Zustand, TailwindCSS, ShadCN
 - **Backend**: Node.js, Express, MongoDB, Mongoose